johnstultz-work/ion-test/README.md

 	# cmake CMakeLists.txt
 	# make

-Then make should work in the ion-test directory.
+Then make should work in the ion-test (or ion-test-master, if you downloaded the zip file) directory.

 To run: